Table of Contents

 Put It In a Pan

+If you have nice deep drawers in your desk, then that is awesome for you.
 The only problem with deep desk drawers is that if you aren’t careful they will quickly become an abyss of junk.
 Just like that oversized purse of yours.

 But, you probably didn’t think about using mini loaf pans to organize all the stuff you’re going to throw in that drawer!
 It’s brilliant.
 You can fit them in and even stack them!

+I won’t have to though once I’ve washi-tape-labeled all my cords.
 You can find all of the details for this helpful DIY on The Chic Site.

 A Stand Up To Do List

+This little DIY to-do list is perfect.
 If I write my list down on paper, forget it, it’s gone in 3 seconds.
 If it’s in a notebook, then I have to flip pages and that’s annoying.
-This little DIY to do list is perfect.

 Charger Organization With Binder Clips